<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 ATTV5 Graph page8

-79% potential boost in wealth at age 65 over a 20-year period when choosing to invest in your company’s retirement plan.
+Employees can realize a 79% potential boost in wealth at age 65 over a 20-year period when choosing to invest in their company’s retirement plan.

 *Source: Bridging the Gap Between 401(k) Sponsors and Participants, T.Rowe Price, 2020

-As decades go by, you’re likely full swing into your career and your income probably reflects that.
-However, the challenges to saving for retirement start coming from large competing expenses: a mortgage, raising children and saving for their college.
+As decades go by, you’re likely full swing into your career at PG&E, and your income probably reflects that.
+However, the challenges to saving for retirement start coming from large competing expenses: a mortgage, raising children, and saving for their college.

 One of the classic planning conflicts is saving for retirement versus saving for college.
 Most financial planners will tell you that retirement should be your top priority because your child can usually find support from financial aid while you’ll be on your own to fund your retirement.

-How much we recommend that you invest toward retirement is always based on your unique financial situation and goals.
-However, consider investing a minimum of 10% of your salary toward retirement through your 30s and 40s.
-So long as your individual circumstances allow, it should be a goal to maximize your employer’s contribution match.
+The amount you invest toward retirement should always be based on your unique financial situation and goals.
+However, a good rule of thumb is to consider investing a minimum of 10% of your salary toward retirement through your 30s and 40s, while aiming to maximize your employer's contribution match, as long as your individual circumstances allow it.

 As you enter your 50s and 60s, you’re ideally at peak earning years with some of your major expenses, such as a mortgage or child-rearing, behind you or soon to be in the rearview mirror.
-This can be a good time to consider whether you have the ability to boost your retirement savings goal to 20% or more of your income.
+This can be a good time to consider if you can boost your retirement savings goal to 20% or more of your income.
 For many people, this could potentially be the last opportunity to stash away funds.

 • Tax saving opportunities